A Gevrey class semigroup, exponential decay and Lack of analyticity for a system formed by a Kirchhoff-Love plate equation and the equation of a membrane-like electric network with indirect fractional damping: Introduction

-then the energy of the solution satisfies, for every $t>0$, the estimate
+Then the energy of the solution satisfies, for every $t>0$, the estimate

-In this direction other results can be found in \cite{Alabau-2011,Alabau-2012,EngelPruss-2006,Guglielmi2015,Hao-2015,Suarez}.
+In this direction, other results can be found in \cite{Alabau-2011, EngelPruss-2006, Guglielmi2015,Hao-2015,Suarez}.

-Alabau et al. \cite{Alabau-2011} (see also \cite{Alabau-2002,Alabau1999,Alabau-2012}) considered an abstract system of two coupled evolution equations with applications to several hyperbolic systems satisfying hybrid boundary conditions.
-They have shown the polynomial decay of their solutions using energy method and multiplicative techniques.
+Alabau et al. \cite{Alabau-2011} (see also \cite{Alabau1999, Alabau-2002, Alabau2002-2}) considered an abstract system of two coupled evolution equations with applications to several hyperbolic systems satisfying hybrid boundary conditions.
+They have shown their solutions' polynomial decay using energy and multiplicative techniques.
 Tebou \cite{Tebou2012} considered a weakly coupled system of plate-wave equations with indirect frictional damping mechanisms.
-He showed this system is not exponentially stable when the damping acts either in the plate equation or in the wave equation and a polynomial decay of the semigroup was showed using a frequency domain approach combined with multiplier techniques, and a recent Borichev and Tomilov\cite{Borichev} result in the characterization of polynomial decay of limited semigroups.
-Recently, Guglielmi \cite{Guglielmi2015} considered two classes of systems of weakly coupled hyperbolic equations wave-wave equation and to a wave-Petrovsky system.
-When the wave equation is frictionally damped, he proved that this system is not exponentially stable and a polynomial decay was obtained.
-No result about the optimal decay rate was provided.
-Many other papers were published in this direction, some of them can be viewed in \cite{Alabau-2012, OquendoRaya2017, Oquendo2017,Renardy,Tebou2012, Tebou-2017}.
+He showed this system is not exponentially stable when showed the damping acts either in the plate equation or in the wave equation, and a polynomial decay of the semigroup using a frequency domain approach combined with multiplier techniques, and a recent Borichev and Tomilov\cite{Borichev} result in the characterization of polynomial decay of bounded semigroups.
+Recently, Guglielmi \cite{Guglielmi2015} considered two classes of systems of weakly coupled hyperbolic equations wave-wave equation and a wave-Petrovsky system.
+When the wave equation is frictionally damped, he proved that this system is not exponentially stable, and a polynomial decay was obtained.
+Provided o result of the optimal decay rate was provided.
+Many other papers were published in this direction; viewed in \cite{OquendoRaya2017, Renardy,Tebou2012, Tebou-2017}.

-Now we will mention some concrete problems that motivated the elaboration of this paper:
+Now we will mention some concrete problems that motivated the work in of this paper:

 Han and Liu in \cite{HanLiu} have recently studied the regularity and asymptotic behavior of two-plate system solutions where only one of them is dissipative and indirect system dissipation occurs through the higher order coupling term $\gamma\Delta w_t$ and $-\gamma\Delta u_t$.
-The damping mechanism considered in this work were the strutural or the Kelvin-Voigt damping.
+The damping mechanism considered in this work was structural or Kelvin-Voigt damping.
 More precisely, the system studied in \cite{HanLiu} is:

 satisfying the boundary conditions